zephyr-data-specs/GMNS/CONTRIBUTING.md

 ## Opening an Issue
 If you have a question, comment, or suggestion about GMNS, you can open an issue.

 (More descriptive text about format/template for issues here.)

 ## Creating a Pull Request
 If you have suggested edits to the specification, or would like to contribute validation or conversion code, you can submit your proposed changes through a Pull Request.
+To do this, you can fork this repository, make your proposed changes on your local copy, and then submit a pull request [here](https://github.com/zephyr-data-specs/GMNS/compare).

 (More descriptive text about format/template for PRs here.)

 ## Review Process